Usama1190/modern-python/piaic/py1_hello_string/README.md

 >>>
 ```

-This symbols represents acitvate the python interpreter
+This symbols represents acitvate the python interpreter.

-Interpreter means line by line code execute
+Interpreter means line by line code execute.

 Now you can write the print keyword and round brackets () inside this write double quotation and your name see,